 Turmeric

-Turmeric contains curcumin, which plays a role in slowing the progression of cancer.
-It is also a powerful antioxidant known to protect healthy cells while reducing inflammation.
+Turmeric contains curcumin, which can slow the progression of cancer.
+It is also a powerful antioxidant that protects healthy cells while reducing inflammation.
 Furthermore, turmeric protects joints against cartilage damage, promotes heart health, and improves liver function.

-Turmeric can also be given to dogs in the form of a paste, known as the ‘golden paste.’
-Some use the topical form of turmeric to apply to cancerous tumors because it may help shrink the tumor.
-If you are going to apply turmeric topically, always test a small area on the skin first.
-Sasha developed mild irritation on her leg after the paste was applied, so check for signs of redness or swelling and discontinue if changes in the skin occur.
+If you are going to use turmeric topically, test a small area on the skin first.
+Sasha developed mild irritation on her leg after the paste was applied.
+So check for signs of redness or swelling and discontinue if skin changes occur.
+If your pet has mast cell cancer, do not rub or massage the tumor, as you will cause the release of histamine.

 Dosage:

-For cats, turmeric should be given in very small doses.
-Start with a quarter teaspoon daily for a weight of between 10 and 20 lbs.
-If no adverse reactions occur, eventually increase the dose to 1/2 a teaspoon per day.
+For cats, provide turmeric in very small doses.
+Start with an eighth of a teaspoon of powder daily for a weight of up to 10 lbs.

 Coconut Oil